 Richard spent seven years from the age of 11 at UWCSEA.
-After moving and living in several different countries with his family in his early years, Richard said, “At UWCSEA, I finally felt like a regular kid.
-I had a regular group of long-term friends, and I felt a real sense of belonging.”
+After moving and living in several different countries with his family in his early years, Richard says, “At UWCSEA, I finally had a long-term group of friends and a real sense of belonging.”

-Leading up to graduation, Richard decided to pursue a degree in architecture.
-He said, “I worked out that I was good with my hands, a practical person, I like to solve problems, be resourceful, I’m a tech geek and I wanted to put all of these things together.”
+Leading up to graduation, Richard decided to pursue a degree in architecture in the UK.
+He says, “I worked out that I was good with my hands, practical and resourceful, a problem-solver and a tech geek, and I wanted to put all of these things together.”
 After an internship to see what the job would be like, he decided that architecture was for him.

 After seven years training and 11 years working as an architect in the UK, he decided to return home to Singapore in 2012 to be closer to his family.
 Coming back to Singapore was a big decision for Richard who has, since the age of 24 used a wheelchair due to spina bifida, a congenital condition affecting the spinal cord.
-Singapore has come a long way in providing accessibility for people with disabilities over the past few years, but “it still has a long way to go.”
+To Richard, Singapore has come a long way in improving accessibility for people with disabilities over the past few years, and this he says made it possible for him to return.

-In addition to his professional roles, Richard volunteers his time with the HWA (Handicaps Welfare Association) and is the President of the DPA (Disabled People’s Association).
-At the HWA, which is an organisation “for disabled people, by disabled people", he leverages his professional experience to provide management oversight for the association which serves to enhance the quality of life of people with physical disabilities.
+In addition to his professional roles, Richard volunteers his time with the HWA (Handicaps Welfare Association) and is the President of the Singapore-registered charity, DPA (Disabled People’s Association).
+At the HWA, which he says is an organisation “for disabled people, by disabled people,” he leverages his professional experience to provide management oversight for the association which serves to enhance the quality of life of people with physical disabilities.
 At the DPA he advocates on behalf of persons with disabilities to influence decision-makers to implement policies and programmes aimed at promoting civil rights, equality, and social integration for people with disabilities.

-Also the captain and team manager of the Singapore Wheelchair Rugby team, Richard said, “I joined Singapore Wheelchair Rugby with the intent of just coming for a bit of fun and exercise.
+Also the captain and team manager of the Singapore Wheelchair Rugby team, Richard says, “I joined Singapore Wheelchair Rugby with the intent of just coming for a bit of fun and exercise.
 We were given an opportunity to play in an international tournament soon after forming the team and I took on a role as the team captain.
 We have a fantastic group of about 12 players of various disabilities.
 Wheelchair Rugby gives us an activity which is both social and active.
 I guess this is the real ‘words to action’ when we talk about building an inclusive society.
 Wheelchair Rugby lets disabled people prove that their disability does not hold them back.
-It smashes stereotypes of disabled people in wheelchairs being frail and weak.
-In fact, the sport empowers disabled people to become active and do things they might not imagine they could do.
-Given the right environment, disabled people can excel in sport, have a social life, keep fit, and have fun.
+It smashes stereotypes of people in wheelchairs being frail and weak and enables them to become active and social, keep fit and have fun.
 It’s a win-win.”